-The level of linguistic, sociolinguistic, and discourse competence that students will exhibit when carrying out the functions is defined in the specific learning outcomes for Language Competence for each course.
-To know how well students will be able to perform the specific function, the Applications learning outcomes must be read in conjunction with the Language Competence learning outcomes.
+The level of linguistic, sociolinguistic, and discourse competence that students will exhibit when carrying out the functions is defined in the specific outcomes for Language Competence for each course.
+To know how well students will be able to perform the specific function, the Applications outcomes must be read in conjunction with the Language Competence outcomes.

-General Learning Outcome 1: Applications
+General Outcome 1: Applications